glassroom/generalized_orders_of_magnitude/README.md

 print('Computes over GOOMs?', torch.allclose(x, goom.exp(log_z)))  # computation succeeds!
 ```

-For replicating published results, see [here](#replicating-published-results).
 For important limitations of this initial implementation, both in terms of precision and performance, see [here](#limitations).
+For instructions to replicate published results, see [here](#replicating-published-results).
+For an implementation of selective resetting, see [here](#selective-resetting).

 ## Installing